ludwig-cf/ludwig-cf.github.io/inputs/parallel.rst

 .. toctree::
    :maxdepth: 1

-A heirachy of parallelism is employed in the code.
+A hierarchy of parallelism is employed in the code.
 At the most coarse grained level, domain decomposition is implemented via the message pessing interface (MPI).
-Within each subdomain, computational kernels are execuated in a threaded model which may involve either OpenMP for CPU architectures, or an appropriate GPU model.
+Within each subdomain, computational kernels are executed in a threaded model which may involve either OpenMP for CPU architectures, or an appropriate GPU model.
 This means the user may have a number of choices in how to deploy resources for problems of any given size.